 - Your filing status is not married filing separately;

 - You were a U.S. Citizen or Resident Alien all of 2023;

 - You do not file form 2555 or Form 2555-EZ (forms used for Foreign Earned Income); and

 - Your investment income is $11,000 or less;

 The Internal Revenue Service (IRS) has an interactive online EITC Assistant to help you understand if you are eligible to claim this tax credit and how to do so.

-The federal EIC can be claimed by qualifying workers who meet the following income requirements:
+The federal EITC can be claimed by qualifying workers who meet the following income requirements:

-What is a qualifying child for the purposes of the EIC?
+What is a qualifying child for the purposes of the EITC?